Say hello to the best pumpkin risotto, with practically no stirring necessary. We’re about to change your risotto-makin’ world!

 The best pumpkin risotto, & it’s seriously easy, too!
 Don’t be surprised when everyone asks you for the recipe! ♡ Read on to learn more about this Pumpkin Risotto recipe, or jump straight to the recipe & get cookin’!

-A big reason to love this no-stir pumpkin risotto recipe is the ingredients are simple, real foods.
+As if you need another reason to love this no-stir pumpkin risotto recipe, it’s made with simple, real foods.
 You need 10 basic ingredients, many of which you probably already have in your pantry.

 The cast of characters includes…